After You Finally Leave a Toxic Relationship

 Time to heal, time to retreat

-The last thing someone should do after leaving a toxic relationship is seek relief in a new relationship.
+The last thing someone should do after leaving a toxic relationship is to look for comfort in a new relationship.

-Nobody can heal themselves by getting into another relationship immediately.
-Doing this is not therapeutic or healthy.
+- Nobody can heal themselves by jumping into another relationship immediately and doing so is neither therapeutic nor healthy

-Overall, the best thing to do is give ourselves time to make this inward journey.
-We need time to recover our self-esteem, repair our identity, nourish our hopes and learn to trust in ourselves.
+- Overall, the best thing we can do is give ourselves time to take this inward journey.
+We need time to recover our self-esteem, repair our identity, nourish our hopes, and learn to trust ourselves

-We must let go of hatred, fear and frustration to emerge from our shells of intimacy much stronger.
+We must let go of hatred, fear, and frustration to emerge much stronger from our shells of intimacy much stronger.